michaeldcanady/servicenow-sdk-go/.github/ISSUE_TEMPLATE/feature_request.md

 **Do you have a specific version in mind for this feature?**

-[If you have a preference for which version of the Go wrapper should include this feature, please specify.]
+[If you have a preference for which version of the SDK should include this feature, please specify.]

 ### Checklist